 Grants aren't fast or guaranteed, but when secured, they offer debt-free capital that can accelerate innovation and expansion.
 They're best suited for companies with clear project goals, community impact, or research-driven initiatives.

+These loans are ideal for purchasing inventory, supplies, or equipment to launch or stabilize early operations.
 Community Development Financial Institutions (CDFIs) and local nonprofit programs often offer similar microloan products focused on supporting underserved or first-time entrepreneurs.

-For smaller, recurring expenses like inventory or marketing business credit cards and lines of credit provide flexible access to funds.
+For smaller, recurring expenses like inventory or marketing, business credit cards and lines of credit provide flexible access to funds.
 Approval is often faster than for larger financing products, and many cards report to business credit bureaus, helping build a financial track record over time.

 Platforms like Kickstarter and Mainvest allow small business founders to raise capital from individual supporters, offering early access to products or equity in return.